 For analogue channels scalability, special parameters of ADC modules are required.
 Ideally, there should be a separate output for each analogue channel in ADC module.
 ADC module must also have separate outputs for frames and data output clocks.
 These parameters allow for conduction at relatively low digital data rates.
 As a result, the digital signal can be conducted even through long wires.
+Modular concept allows separation from central logic which support optimization of number analogue channels.

-Clock signal will be handled distinctively in our scalable design.
+Clock and data signals will be then handled distinctively in our modular scalable design.
 Selected ADC chip are guaranteed to have defined clock skew between sampling and data output clock.
 This allows taking data and frame clocks from the first ADC module only.
-The rest of the data and frame clocks from other ADC modules can be measured for diagnostic purposes (failure detection, jitter measurement etc.).
-If more robustness is required from designs DCO and FR signal may be collected from other modules and routed through an voting logic which will correct possible signal defects.
+The rest of the data and frame clocks from other ADC modules can be measured for diagnostic purposes (failure detection, jitter measurement etc.) but these redundant signals are not used for data sampling.
+If more robustness is required in final application, DCO and FR signal may be collected from other modules and routed through an voting logic which will correct possible signal defects.